nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to rename an existing tag
+2. AddressBook asks user to enter a new name to rename existing tag to
+3. User enters new name to rename the existing tag to
+4. AddressBook asks the user for confirmation
+5. User confirms the change
+6. AddressBook renames all occurrence of the tag to the new name <br>

+**Extensions**
+1a.
+The tag the user wants to rename does not exist in AddressBook

+> 1a1.
+AddressBook shows an error message <br>
+  Use case ends

+3a.
+The new name the user wants is already used by another tag

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+5a.
+User declines the change

+> Use case ends

 ## Appendix C : Non Functional Requirements